veden/Rampant/README.md

 # Version History

 0.15.17 -
+- Fixed: Remote call load issue. (https://github.com/veden/Rampant/issues/5)
 - Tweak: Increased sampling threshold for water tiles from 5 to 10 tiles
 - Tweak: Increased small worm turret range from 17 to 18
-- Improvement: added ground effect to worm turret for attacking drones
-- Improvement: Added option to remove blood particles on biter deaths, which should help reduce lag spikes (default is to remove them)
+- Improvement: Added option to remove blood particles on biter deaths, which should help reduce lag spikes (Default is to remove)
 - Optimization: Moved math.random to local level instead of global
-- Refactored: Unit and attack prototypes
+- Framework: Refactored unit and attack prototypes

 0.15.16 -
 - Tweak: Increased death pheromone weight for squad attack from 1 to 2